AlbaXIII/sinking-ships/README.md

                 "\nThe squid are biding their time..." + Style.RESET_ALL)

-Whilst this is by no means a perfect solution, the "story" of the game having the computer opponent being squid hopefull allows a modicum more leeway.
+Whilst this is by no means a perfect solution, the 'story' of the game having the computer opponent being squid hopefully allows a modicum more leeway and a humerous touch (depending on one's sense of humour).

 - No other known bugs at time of submission.